 Chambal Ghati & its Ravines

 These ravines provide enough contours on its landscape for the bandits to live happily.
-Chambal bandits have had a long history of surviving multiple governments since the ancient, medieval and modern times.
+Chambal bandits have had a long history of surviving multiple governments since ancient, medieval, and modern times.
 I remember many tales of my parents traveling through this area as a young couple when my father was posted in Bharatpur and they would come to watch films in Agra.

 Walking to the river we saw it flowing as silently as possible.
 It was like a band of blue in the middle of muddy ravines.
 Boats plied between the two shores taking villagers from one end to another.
 With no road or bridge connecting the two shores, a mid-sized boat made rounds between the two shores.

-Mythology Of Chambal River
+Legends Of Chambal River

-It is said that during the epic period, the land around Chambal River belonged to Shakuni – the maternal uncle of Kauravas.
+It is said that during the epic period, the land around the river belonged to Shakuni – the maternal uncle of Kauravas.
 It was somewhere here that Pandavas first lost to Kauravas in the dice game and the disrobing of their queen Draupadi took place.
-Draupadi it seems cursed anyone who would drink the water of Charmanyavati or the Chambal River.
+Draupadi, it seems cursed anyone who would drink the water of Charmanyavati or the Chambal River.
 Since then the river is considered cursed.

 Gharials made an occasional appearance and they almost played hide and seek with our cameras.
 Their uneven body surface was their marker both inside the water and on the adjoining mud.
-I am told that the Chambal is also home to River Dolphins that have become more or less extinct in River Ganga.
+I am told that this river is also home to River Dolphins that have become more or less extinct in River Ganga.

 I felt I have just visited a mysterious corner of the country.
 It was a corner that I always knew about but probably never thought I would be able to visit one day.
 It was a bit of romance slipping away from the stories of Chambal.

 Chambal is a unique river that is not only cursed as per the traditional beliefs in a land that worships its rivers.
 It is a river on whose banks, outlaws ruled for the longest of time.